programble/rex/README.md

 Rex is a regular expression (regex) swiss-army-knife.
 Rex provides multiple functions for working with regular expressions on files or standard input.

+## Installation ##
+To install Rex, run the following as root
+    make install
+This will allow you to run Rex by simply typing
+    rex

+### Removal ###
+To remove Rex, run the following as root
+    make uninstall

 ## Usage ##
     Usage: rex.py [options] <function> <expression> [files...]